rbazin/eco-eco-app/README.md

 # Eco Eco, the gamified environmental app

 This project is about creating a mobile application engaging people to reduce their daily carbon emissions.
-This happens in the context of the human-computer interraction course at McGill University.
+This happens in the context of the **Human-Computer Interraction (HCI)** course at McGill University.

 ## How to use